Staso Docs

 Detection order:

-1. STASO_VCS_* environment variables (explicit override).
+1. STASO_VCS_* env vars (explicit override).

-2. CI/CD provider env vars (GitHub Actions, Vercel, Railway, etc.).
+2. CI/CD provider env vars.

-3. Local .git/ directory via git CLI.
+3. Local .git/ directory via the git CLI.

 4. .staso-build-info JSON file next to your app.